Pelucia Creek

-Pelucia Creek is a stream in the U.S. state of Mississippi.
-It is a tributary to the Yazoo River.
+Pelucia Creek is a stream in the U.S. state of Mississippi, located about 4 mi (6.4km) southwest of the city of Greenwood.
+It is mainly located in Leflore County as well as Caroll County, and is a tributary to the Yazoo River.

 Pelucia is a name derived from the Choctaw language purported to mean "flying squirrels are there".